 This proposal is not a done deal.
 In fact, it’s only the beginning.
-The bureau is currently accepting comments on the proposal, after which they will review the submissions and consider any necessary proposal changes.
+The bureau is currently accepting comments, after which they will review the submissions and consider any necessary proposal changes.

 Kelly / Warner Law works with all manners of finance firms – from individual Forex traders to small credit unions.
-If you’re a finance firm or business looking for legal counsel, get in touch.
+If you’re a finance firm or business looking for legal counsel, let’s talk.

 Employer v.
 Employee Business Defamation Lawsuit Over Stripper Allegations

-Defendant’s Attorney Made The Stripper Comment On ‘Behalf’ Of His Client, But His Client Is Still Considered The Proper Defendant
+Attorney Made The Stripper Comment On ‘Behalf’ Of His Client

-Reports on the case are vague, but from what I can decipher, the stripper accusations came about thanks to a post-lawsuit press conference held by Vackar’s attorney in which he blamed his client’s ouster on Vackar’s Puritan-like refusal to take clients to Gentlemen’s Clubs.
+Reports on the case are vague, but from what we can decipher, the stripper accusations came about thanks to a post-lawsuit press conference held by Vackar’s attorney in which he blamed his client’s ouster on Vackar’s refusal to do business in Gentlemen’s Clubs.

 Company Insists Salesman Fired For Shady Expense Reports And Nothing More

 Spokespeople for Superior, however, say Vackar got fired for one reason and one reason only — shady expense reports.
 Four of them, to be precise.
-To bolster its claim, the company submitted several affidavits from current employees affirming that Superior has never, never, ever told a salesperson to entertain clients at a strip club.
+To bolster its claim, the company submitted several affidavits from current employees affirming that Superior has never ever told personnel to entertain clients at strip clubs.
 Executives also point to the company handbook, which files strip clubs on the naughty page.

 Judge Sides With Business In Defamation Suit Initial Proceedings

-Vackar’s attorneys tried to get the employee defamation case dismissed, but the presiding judge sided with Superior, saying, “Sanctions are warranted.”
+Vackar’s attorneys tried to get the case dismissed, but the presiding judge sided with Superior, saying, “Sanctions are warranted.”
 He reasoned: